sathomas2/Behavioral_Cloning/README.md

 > scp -r -i /path/to/your/key-pair.pem /path/to/test/data ubuntu@<your instance's Public DNS>:~/data/car_sim_data_test

  ### 3) Augment training data by a factor of 8
-I used three techniques to augment the data.
+After cropping the images to get rid of as much extraneous information as possible, I used three techniques to augment the data.
 This allowed me to only capture videos of ideal driving, while allowing the model to learn how to correct itself in case it over-turned or under-turned or veered off-center.

 The data from the simulator includes a driving log with the filename of a frame image along with that frame's steering angle, throttle, break, and current speed.
 There are three camera's, one on the hood's center, one on the left edge of the hood, and another on the right.
 The validation and test sets only inlclude the center image.
 For the train set, left and right images are also used.
 If the car's steering angle is negative, i.e. it's currently turning left, take the right image and subtract 0.2.
 If the angle is positive, take the left image and add 0.2.
 If the steering angle is 0, take both right and left images and subtract and add 0.2 respectively.
 See the 'get_RL_angles' function in model.py (line 10).
 <figure>